imrook/docker-koken-lemp/README.md

 * Automatically sets up and configures the database for Koken and skips that step in the installation process.
 * Adds a cron job to do periodic cleanup of the image cache.
 * nginx/PHP configured for best Koken performance.
-* Can be used on any machine with Docker installed.
+* Can be used on any machine with Docker and docker-compose installed.

 ## Using at Digital Ocean